Airbus A220: A220 rebranding

-Poor financial situation (CSALP joint venture)
+Poor financial situation

 A feasibility study prior to the programme launch estimated development costs of $2.1 billion for the CSeries in May 2005, shared equally by Bombardier, suppliers and partner governments.
 In November 2009, when the first CSeries wing was assembled for prototype manufacture, development costs rose to approximately $3.5 billion.
 Programme delays during the test preparation and flight test phase also resulted in order cancellations, including from a Swedish lessor.
 In August 2014, Bombardier changed the programme's management and slashed its workforce.

 In 2015, in exchange for help in the final development stages of the "overdue and over-budget" aircraft, Bombardier offered to sell a controlling stake in the CSeries programme to Airbus but had to look for alternatives after Airbus confirmed in October that it had turned down the offer.
 Just days prior, the Government of Quebec reiterated its willingness to provide Bombardier with financial aid, if it were requested.
 On 29 October, Bombardier took a write-down on the CSeries.
 The Trudeau government indicated that it would reply to Bombardier's request for $350 million in assistance after it took power in early November.
 On the same day, the Quebec government invested in the company to save the struggling programme.
 In early November, a Scotiabank report indicated that the company and the programme would probably need a second bailout, and that even then the CSeries would probably not make money.
 When Transport Canada granted type certification for the CS100 in December 2015, CSeries' total development costs, including the aforementioned write-offs, were $5.4 billion.
 At the time, the CSeries had 250 firm orders and letters of intent, plus commitments for another 360, mostly for the CS300.

 Bombardier reportedly requested a aid package from the Canadian Government in April 2016.
 The Government then offered an aid package without divulging the amount or conditions imposed.
 In July, Bombardier set up the C Series Aircraft Limited Partnership (CSALP) together with Investissement Québec.
 The Government finally announced in February 2017 a package of in interest-free loans for the company, with the programme to receive one-third.